Estadio Charrúa: Football

 The stadium was one of three venues for the 2018 FIFA U-17 Women's World Cup, hosting all matches of Group A and D, plus semi-finals, third place and final.
 Estadio Charrúa also hosted all the matches of 2022 South American U-17 Women's Championship.

 Rugby

-After the agreement signed in 2012, Estadio Charrúa became the frecquent venue of the Uruguay national team, having hosted several World Cup qualification and test matches.
+After the agreement signed in 2012, Estadio Charrúa became a frequent venue of the Uruguay national team, having hosted several World Cup qualification and test matches.
 The stadium has also been Peñarol's home venue for their games at the Super Rugby Americas since its first edition in 2020.

 Concerts

 Some artists that performed at Estadio Charrúa were Andrés Calamaro, Daddy Yankee, Joan Manuel Serrat and Joaquín Sabina, Marc Anthony, No Te Va Gustar, La Vela Puerca, Ricardo Arjona, Selena Gomez & the Scene, and Silvio Rodríguez.